Dreaming381/Latios-Framework/README.md

 physics engines provide out-of-the-box simulation, Psyshock instead provides direct access to the underlying algorithms so that you can craft the perfect physics simulation for your game and not waste any computation on things you don’t need.
-Psyshock’s Collision Layers can be built directly from Entity Queries, removing all the archetype guesswork out of collisions and triggers.
+Psyshock’s `CollisionWorld` allows performing ECS-spatial combination queries, allowing you to express game logic efficiently and concisely.

 **Common Reasons to Use Psyshock:**